Jotunn/kbnhud/README.md

 Thanks to [Calcium](http://steamcommunity.com/id/TheCalcium) for this info.

+***MAJOR NOTE: DO NOT DELETE THE "info.vdf" FILE FROM THE HUD FOLDER.
+THE GAME WILL NOT LOAD THE HUD IF THE FILE IS MISSING!

 ***Windows***

 Place the KBNHud folder that contains "cfg", "materials", "resource", "scripts", and "sound" folders and "info.vdf" in: